verbb/formie/docs/fields/payment.md

 - **Provider behavior** - Configure provider-specific settings such as hosted UI, tokenization or redirects.
 - **Submission behavior** - Account for any Ajax or workflow requirements surfaced by the provider.

-## Submitted value
+## Submitted Value

 Payment stores payment-related submission data rather than normal text input.
 The exact value and records depend on the configured provider and whether the payment is authorized, captured, redirected or reconciled later.

-When querying or saving submissions through GraphQL, payment behavior depends on the provider and submission workflow.
+When querying or saving submissions through GraphQL, payment behaviour depends on the provider and submission workflow.
 Query the form’s `formFields` and include `inputTypeName` when building a custom front end.

-## Payment providers
+## Payment Providers

 Payment providers are configured in two places: